Winners and finalists

 Since 2010, the Helsingin Sanomat Foundation has granted the Uutisraivaaja winners a million euros in total to implement their projects.
 The first winner was Scoopinion followed by Long Play, Lucify and Kuka.
 The latest winners, on the fourth round of the contest, were Frameright and Tripsteri.
 In addition, twenty other teams have made their way to the finals.

 Here is a short introduction of the winners and finalists.

 2017: Frameright and Tripsteri

 In 2017 two winners were awarded in Uutisraivaaja.
-The 250 000 € prize was shared by Frameright and Tripsteri.
+The 250,000 € award was shared by Frameright and Tripsteri.

-Tripsteri is the first Finnish mobile application providing travel journalism which focuses on high quality and uses virtual technology.
-The team includes Tuulia Kolehmainen, Paula Kultanen Ribas, Siru Valleala, Soile Vauhkonen, Panu Pahkamaa and Mika Vikström.
+Tripsteri app is the first Finnish mobile application providing travel journalism which focuses on high quality and uses virtual technology.
+The winning team included Tuulia Kolehmainen, Paula Kultanen Ribas, Siru Valleala, Soile Vauhkonen, Panu Pahkamaa and Mika Vikström.

 Frameright provides a solution to an internet-wide systemic problem in framing photographs.
 The team includes Marina Ekroos, Ilkka Järstä and Jaakko Hyvärinen.